Entry of women to Sabarimala: Kerala High Court verdict

 In 1990, S. Mahendran started a legal petition on the notion that young women were visiting Sabarimala.
-The verdict was announced in 1991, when Justices K. Paripoornan and K. Balanarayana Marar of the Kerala High Court banned women and girls between 10 and 50 from Sabarimala.
+The verdict was announced in 1991, when Justices K. Paripoornan and K. Balanarayana Marar of the Kerala High Court banned women and girls between 10 and 50 years of age from Sabarimala.
 They stated that such a restriction was in accordance with tradition.
 In addition, the High Court directed the Government of Kerala to use police force if necessary to prevent women from entering the temple.
 The final decision of the court was as follows:

 Supreme Court verdict

 In 2006, six female members of the Indian Young Lawyers' Association petitioned the Supreme Court of India, asking them to lift the ban on women of reproductive age.
 They argued that the practice was a violation of their constitutional rights.
 They also questioned the validity of provisions in the Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules Act of 1965.

 On 28 September 2018, the Supreme Court of India ruled that women of all ages could enter the temple of Sabarimala.
 The court stated:

 The verdict was passed with a 4-1 majority.
 Chief Justice Dipak Misra and Justices A. M. Khanwilkar, R. F. Nariman and D. Y. Chandrachud supported the admission of women to the temple, while Justice Indu Malhotra dissented.
 Indu Malhotra stated that every individual should be allowed to practice their faith regardless of whether the practice is rational or logical.
 The Supreme Court based their decision on the violation of Article 25 (Clause 1) and Rule 3(b) of Kerala Hindu Places of Worship.

 On 14 November 2019, The Supreme Court Constitution Bench referred the review petitions as well as the writ petitions to a larger bench of at least seven judges, to be constituted by the Honourable Chief Justice of India.
 Larger benches had previously considered similar cases, such as the entry of Muslim women into mosques and the entry of Parsi women married to non-Parsi men into the holy fireplace.
 The decision to refer the petitions was supported by the Chief Justice Ranjan Gogoi and Justices Ajay Manikrao Khanwilkar and Indu Malhotra.
 Justices Rohinton Fali Nariman and Dhananjaya Y. Chandrachud dissented.